mistycheney/MouseBrainAtlas/README.md

 <a name="param"></a> Parameters
 -----

 Parameter settings are stored as JSON files under the `params` sub-directory.
 Each JSON file specifies a particular set of parameters.
-They are named param_<param id>.json.
+They are named `param_<param id>.json`.

 #### Gabor filter bank parameters ##